asd855280/recipe_recommend_final/README.md

 4. Functions as Saving workout plans or Saving recipes are also included.
 More demo images, please refer to demo_img directory.

 ## AWS Deployment

+Before deploy to AWS platform.
+There are a few things needed to be set up.
+VPC, public subnet, private subnet(optional), internet gateway, route tables and Roles.
+In this case, we select c5a.2xlarge EC2 instance, for the memory and computing purpose.